flpf/wignerVille.jl/README.md

 in the programming language julia.

 Initial stage!!!!
-Non of the subfunctions are working correctly at the moment --> work in progress.
+The subfunctions are working correctly but are not really optimised and not documented.

 The final version uses open.blas and fftw bindings to calculate the spwd in parallel.